Detecting positive correlations in a multivariate sample: Clique model

-We will see below that \eqref{C1} is tight up to logarithmic factors.
-This is also the case of \eqref{C2} and \eqref{C3}, unless $k^2/n \to 0$ as a negative power of $n$.
-Note also that the result is silent in the regime when $k^2/n \to 0$ and $\rho \sqrt{m} \, k^2/n \to 0$.
-However, it is covered by \eqref{C2} when $\log(n/k^2)/k \to 0$, and by \eqref{C3} when $\log(n/k^2)/\sqrt{m} \to 0$, so again it is a matter of logarithmic factors.
-We mention that the typical exposition in the detection-of-means literature, for example in \cite{dj04}, avoids the discussion of such fine details by assuming that $k = n^{\alpha}$ for some $\alpha \in (0,1)$.
+We will see below that \eqref{C1}, combined with either \eqref{C1a} or \eqref{C1b}, is tight up to logarithmic factors.
+This is also the case of \eqref{C2} and \eqref{C3}, unless $k^2/n \to0$ as a negative power of $n$.
+Note also that the result is silent in the regime when $k^2/n \to0$ and $\rho\sqrt{m} k^2/n \to0$.
+However, it is covered by \eqref{C2} when $\log(n/k^2)/k \to0$, and by \eqref{C3} when $\log(n/k^2)/\sqrt{m} \to0$, so again it is a matter of logarithmic factors.
+The bound \eqref{C4} is also tight up to log factors when $m = \oo(\log n)$.
+We mention that the typical exposition in the detection-of-means literature, for example in Donoho and Jin \cite{dj04}, avoids the discussion of such fine details by assuming that $k = n^{\alpha}$ for some $\alpha\in(0,1)$.